GoogleCloudPlatform/dlp-cloud-functions-tutorials/terraform/README.md

 10. Copy the python code and requirements .txt file from ~/dlp-cloud-functions-tutorials/gcs-dlp-classification-python into this folder
 11. Update the variables in the python.main file to reflect your values
 12. Change folder to ../dlpfunction
-13. Update the terraform.tfvar file in this folder with the following values
+13. Update the terraform.tfvar file in this folder with the value for YOUR_PROJECT_ID
 14. Deploy the resource defined in dlp.tf

     terraform init